 The Economy ranks high with overall voters, but according to one survey the number one concern was Government Leadership.
-That is a problem germane to all issues and a lot of people see that as the number priority before fixing other things.
+That is a problem germane to all issues and a lot of people see that as the number one priority before fixing other things.
 The trouble is that it isn’t a specific indictment of any party or its leaders; it is dissatisfaction with the whole mess; the Senate, the House, and the White House.
 Period.

 Immigration and Gun Control are high concerns, but, in general, among all polled over two years, Health Care is the number one concern.